Photos by Jess Lynk

 This story is part of a series.
 Read the rest of them here.

 Sara Kurovski, the Pleasant Hill mayor, stood at the front of a room of 10 people at a Good Government for Pleasant Hill PAC meeting.
 At age 32, she is the youngest person in the room.
 You would never know by looking at her resume.

 Kurovski’s path to mayor began when she was a child.
 She grew up building cities out of LEGOs.
-Today, she is helping build the city of Pleasant Hill, IA.
+Today, she is helping build the city of Pleasant Hill, Iowa.

 But she didn’t always know she was cut out to be mayor.
 Kurvoski says she made the excuses that she wasn’t qualified and that she had two small boys at home.

-After reading the book “Lean In: Women, Work and the Will to Lead” by Sheryl Sandberg, her perceptive changed.
+After reading the book “Lean In: Women, Work and the Will to Lead” by Sheryl Sandberg, her perception changed.
 She read about how women say no to their career.

 Her husband’s response was, “It’s about time.”

 Kurovski was elected mayor in 2013—the first female mayor of Pleasant Hill and the youngest mayor in central Iowa.
 This past November, she was re-elected after running unopposed.

 At the PAC meeting, Kurovski mentioned having a meeting every night of the month.
 A resident questioned how she does it.

 When you ask Kurovski how she balances work and life, she’ll tell you about the time that she was presenting at Iowa State University to a room full of business students.
 Someone asked her how she balances life.